dataloop/dataloop-support/docs/account_model/private_packs.md

 ## Private Packs

-Private packs can be used to keep your custom plugins, dashboards and alert rules locked together as a single versioned entity within Dataloop.
+Private packs can be used to keep your custom plugins, dashboards and alert rules locked together as a single versioned entity within Outlyer.

 They are designed to be small containers of monitoring configuration that can be shared around between accounts.